AB-Pardakulov/Magnum-Opus-Public/README.md

 **Setup**

-*Please ensure you have PIP installed on your system/virtual environment and install the following packages.*
+*Please ensure you have PIP and Python 3.x installed on your system/virtual environment and install the following packages.*

 ```
 pip install Discord